X

 Industry-Specific Applications

-• Product Design and Industrial Applications: Development of physical prototypes for consumer goods to check design, ergonomics, and functionality.
+• Product design and industrial applications: Development of physical prototypes for consumer goods to check design, ergonomics, and functionality.

-• Service Design Prototyping: Designing and testing services to improve processes and user experiences.
+• Service design prototyping: Designing and testing services to improve processes and user experiences.

 Best Practices and Methodology